 “Do you deliver,” asks Sloth on the other end of the line.

 “Is this some kind of joke,” asks the bartender before slamming the receiver.
 He then takes the drink orders from a tall blonde, a short priest and a Scottish bagpipe corp.

-Envious of the quick service all around it, Guilt steps in front of drunk Superman and says, “I came to apologize.”
+Envious of the quick service all around it, Gluttony steps in front of drunk Superman and says, “I came to apologize.”